EVENTS AND SIGNAGE

 Arca Continental Event (2023)

-We were asked to make several signs for an event at the Coca-Cola bottler, Arca Continental.
+We were asked by Elias Events to make several signs for an event at the Coca-Cola bottler, Arca Continental.
 We built and installed a rustic entry sign from wood, AC logo sign for behind the stage, two 4-foot wide wagon wheels, 5-foot tall Coca-Cola bottles and two round signs with the Arca Continental logo.
 We used a variety of tools like the laser, CNC router, paint sprayer, and wood working tools.
 J.D. also installed all pieces at the event space.

 AmSty Trade Show Signs (2024)